Peggun/Algorithmia/CONTRIBUTING.md

 ## Need Help?
 If you have any questions, feel free to open an issue or reach out via the Discussions tab.

-Thank you for contributing to Algorithmia! 🚀
+Thank you for contributing to Genetica! 🚀